parkhi/parkhi.github.io/index.md

 # Engineering Portfolio

-I work on backend systems with C/C++ and Python, building reliable data pipelines using PostgreSQL, Redis, and FastAPI.
+I work on backend systems with C/C++ and Python, building reliable data pipelines using PostgreSQL, Redis, FastAPI and more.
 This site collects write-ups of projects I’ve worked on and the design choices behind them.

 ## Case Studies